abidakun1/SchemaFinder/README.md

 Uses scope.getBinding() to resolve variables that are assigned GraphQL queries (e.g., const myQuery = "...";).

-4. Introspection Support
-When --introspect is used:

-✅ Sends an introspection query to the specified GraphQL endpoint using fetch.

-✅ Parses and saves the returned schema in .json format.

-5. Postman Collection Export
+4. Postman Collection Export
 When --postman is used:

 ✅ Wraps each extracted query into a proper Postman request body format.

 ✅ Generates a complete Postman Collection in Postman v2.1 format (.postman.json) for easy API testing, replaying, or fuzzing.

-6. Output
+5. Output
 ✅ All extracted queries and mutations are saved in the file specified with -o in JSON format.

 ✅ Depending on the flags used, a .postman.json and/or schema.json may also be created.